RJ/bevygap-spaceships/README.md

 Find me on the bevy discord as @RJ

+# Live Demo

+Is the [live demo of bevygap-spaceships](https://game.metabrew.com/bevygap-spaceships/) working?
+Hopefully!

 ## Building and Running

 To runserver and client during development, without the connect token stuff from bevygap: